 Sanket Gupte, M.S.
 Programmer Analyst/Systems Administrator

-Sanket Gupte joined BEI section in April 2012.
+Sanket Gupte joined NIAAA in April 2012.
 He completed his M.S.
 In Computer Science from University of Maryland Baltimore County and is currently pursuing his Ph.D. in the same field.
 His main duties include designing software applications for processing and analysis of neuroimaging and genetics data.
 He also develops and maintains a web based software repository for storing MRI Imaging data, that allows easy interfacing, processing, clustering and analysis.
 His other duties also include managing and administering Linux Systems.
-He shares his time between BEI and NRB-Branch of NIDA.
+He shares his time between CNIRC and NRB-Bran

 14-AA-0094 Neural Substrate of Approach Avoidance in Alcoholism